UnknownGuardian/quartermaster-incident-models/15-discord/README.md

 attempt a second reboot of discord and recover of server but mor problems

 isolate soft locks to one server. reboot that server

 - force the VM to land on another physical host
 - problem resolved

 reboot discord

 ## notes

 resources down -> uses memory -> down problem

 ## expectations

+the site is running and as the memory or the resource utilization is going up until it has no more space and crashes